The problems of code obfuscation

-Code obfuscation is the earliest solution applied to Java code protection and also the most direct solution.
+Code obfuscation is the earliest solution applied to Java code protection, and it is also the most direct solution.

-Code obfuscation typically has the following four methods:
+Code obfuscation typically involves the following four methods:

-2. Control structures are changed, such as control flow flattening, adding immutable predicates, and so on.
+- Control structures change, such as control flow flattening, adding immutable predicates, etc.

-Obfuscation can greatly reduce the readability of decompiled code, increase the difficulty of static analysis, but no matter how code obfuscation is performed, the program's execution logic will not change.
+Code obfuscation can significantly reduce the readability of decompiled code and increase the difficulty of static analysis, but no matter how code obfuscation is performed, the program's execution logic will not be altered.

-JVM bytecode is a kind of intermediate code with clear and explicit semantics that is extremely readable.
-Even for obfuscated class files, it is still possible to analyze them at the bytecode level, even if they cannot be restored to readable Java source code.
-Because of the high semantic nature of Java bytecode, this process is actually quite easy.
+JVM bytecode is a very clear and explicit semantic intermediate code that is highly readable.
+For obfuscated class files, even if they cannot be restored to readable Java source code, they can still be analyzed at the bytecode level.
+Due to the high semantic nature of Java bytecode, this process is actually relatively easy.

 We have developed a JVM bytecode execution engine using Java and Kotlin languages.
-Users can use this project to dynamically debug Java programs at the bytecode level in IDEA.
-Please refer to the following article for details.
+Users can use this project to dynamically debug Java programs at the bytecode level in IntelliJ IDEA.
+For more information, please refer to the article below.

 https://protector4j.com/articles/jvm-bytecode-engine-written-with-java-and-kotlin/

-And we use this engine to try to crack a well-known obfuscated code, the specific process can be found in the article below
+And we use this engine to attempt to crack a well-known obfuscated code, the specific process can be referred to in the following article

 http://protector4j.com/articles/deobfuscate-with-vlx-vmengine/